Turkey flag

 Contracts are required in writing for employment that will last for one year or more.
 Contracts need to state the terms of employment, including the duration of employee services.
 Foreign workers must present a work permit obtained by the local authorities, unless the company has arranged for an exception.

-Turkey’s standard working week is 45 hours, which can be spread over five or six days, although there is a limit of 11 hours in any one day.
-Anything over and above these parameters counts as overtime, which is limited to 270 hours per year.
+Anything over and above these parameters counts as overtime, which is limited to 48 hours per week and 270 hours per year.
 Overtime is paid at 150% of regular salary on a weekday, or 200% at the weekend, although time off in lieu can be given instead.

-Compensation, Bonuses and Severance
+Compensation and Severance

-Pay cycles are determined by employers, and pay slips can be electronic statements.
+Pay cycles are normally monthly, and pay slips can be electronic statements.
 Employees are entitled to rest breaks, the length of which is determined by the number of working hours.
 There are no legal restrictions around the awarding of bonuses in Turkey.

 Severance pay is one month per year of employment, although a maximum cap on the monthly salary calculation applies.
 As with the minimum wage, this cap frequently changes, as it’s based on the retirement bonus value of Turkey’s best-paid civil servant.
+As of the second half of 2025, the cap is TRY 53,919.68 (approx. £960; $1,270; €1,100).
 Any partial months and years worked are paid at the same ‘one-month-per-year’ rate on a pro-rata basis.

 Tax and Social Security

 Income tax in Turkey is levied on a progressive scale across five bands: 15%, 20%, 27%, 35% and 40%.
 Due to the high rates of inflation in the country, the thresholds between each band have changed substantially over the last few years, and are therefore liable to change again regularly in the future.
-The lowest rate of 15% currently applies to the first TRY 70,000 earned each year (approx. £1800; $2300; €2100), and the highest rate of 40% applies to all earnings over TRY 1.9 million (approx. £49,500; $62,000; €58,000).

-- Short-Term Insurance Premium: 2% employer
+• Short-Term Insurance Premium: 2.25% employer

-- Pension & Disability fund: 11% employer, 9% employee
+• Pension & Disability fund: 11% employer, 9% employee

-- Health insurance: 7.5% employer, 5% employee
+• Health insurance: 7.5% employer, 5% employee

-- Unemployment insurance: 2% employer, 1% employee
+• Unemployment insurance: 2% employer, 1% employee

 Taxes are always withheld from paychecks according to payroll regulations.
 Non-residents are taxed on income made only in Turkey, while residents are taxed on their total income earned worldwide.